101 definitions of business development

 So without further ado, check out the 101 definitions of business development.

 One of the most common definitions of business development rotates around its entrepreneurial nature.
 Indeed, much of our work is finding new opportunities to generate long-term value.

 If you agree with these definitions, chances are you consider yourself a mini entrepreneur.

 That’s amazing because it allows you to see the business in a broad way and therefore spot opportunities where no one has seen them before!

 1. Business Development consists of identifying and exploring new business opportunities by using sales, digital marketing, strategic partnerships, and expansion/internationalization strategies.

-2. Finding new sales opportunities, new business areas, new market trends, and help the company to reach them.
+2. Finding new sales opportunities, new business areas, and new market trends, and helping the company to reach them.

 3. Any activity that helps grow the business in a sustainable way.
 Making an organization grow through ideation, synthesis, analysis, networking, initiating partnerships, and creating/executing new business plans, closely resembling an entrepreneur.

 4. A function that is vital because you are in touch with the world outside and you can grow the company according to how it changes.

 5. The long-term addition of value to our company and our customers through strategic sales and marketing activities, partnership and key accounts management, product and service improvement, and ultimately, customer satisfaction.